mrjens24/Latin102/Quiz2.md

 1. ablative because they are the object of the preposition cum
 2. dative because Eurytion is an indirect object
 3. genitive because they are possesed by Eurytion
-4. ablative❌ because it is the direct object of killed
+4. ablative because it is the direct object of killed
 5. ablative because it is the instrument of means
 6. nominative because it is the subject
-7. genitive because it shows possession❌
+7. ablative because it is the agent❌
 8. accusative because it is the direct object
 9. dative because Hercules is an indirect object
 10. accusative because it is the direct object